 support my belief that the genetic characteristic of skull shape is

 intrinsic to the development of this type of hair loss.

 The Inuit diet is very high in fat and protein (it's mostly composed of seal, whale and fish such as salmon).

 But, whilst protein is obviously extremely important for healthy hair growth (hair is almost entirely composed of a protein called keratin) I believe the significance of the Inuit diet lies in the quantity of fat they consume rather than the quantity of protein*².

 *² In fact, it's been suggested (2) that, because of their very high protein intake, Inuit populations have lower bone mass relative to Caucasians (raising the risk of osteoporosis).

 Clearly, a high fat diet is not normally associated with either good health or good hair growth.

-acids itself.
-And studies have shown that omega 3 plays a critical role in
+And research (3) suggests that omega 3 plays a critical role in

 Another interesting fact to note about one of these ethnic groups is that the Native American Indians historically used saw palmetto as a tonic.